gatsbyjs/gatsby/docs/tutorial/remark-plugin-tutorial.md

 When modifying nodes, you'll want to walk the tree and then implement new functionality on specific nodes.

-A node module to help with is [unist-util-visit](https://github.com/syntax-tree/unist-util-visit), a walker for `unist` nodes.
+A node module to help with this is [unist-util-visit](https://github.com/syntax-tree/unist-util-visit), a walker for `unist` nodes.
 For reference, Unist (Unified Syntax Tree) is a standard for Markdown syntax trees and parsers that include well known parsers in the Gatsby world like Remark and MDX.

 As an example from `unist-util-visit`'s README file, it allows for an interface to visit particular nodes based on a particular type: